axibase/atsd/administration/migration/container.md

 ### Security

 * Java 8 installation requires root privileges.
-* Login into the container as root:
+* Log in to the container as root:

 ```bash
 docker exec -it -u root atsd bash